Drone regulations proposed by the Federal Aviation Administration now await public comment.

 Drone Regulations: What Would and Would Not be Allowed

 The proposals prohibit dropping objects from what are technically called ‘Unmanned Aircraft Systems’ or UAS.
 That and other provisions would not allow for Amazon.com and other companies’ plans to make deliveries by drone, including pizza deliveries.

 Amazon officials promise they have not abandoned plans for “Prime-Air” delivery, and note that technology and the regulatory process are both evolving.

 Commercial drone flights would be allowed for aerial photography, crop monitoring, and inspections of bridges and cell towers.

 FAA officials point out they have tried to be flexible in writing the proposed regulations.
 Their job requires balancing two key concerns: one is allowing the use of new technology, the other is guaranteeing aviation safety.

 While the proposed drone rules are said to be subject to a 60 day comment period, the proposals were six weeks late in their release, and regulatory experts estimate the FAA review could take a year or more before any new drone rules are implemented.
 As they say in the TV business, stay tuned.
 This blog will be updated with any new developments.

-This blog post updates an earlier article which summarizes the legal issues raised by filmmakers, real estate professionals and others who already use drones.
+This blog post updates an earlier article which summarizes the legal issues raised by filmmakers, real estate professionals and others such as photographers similar to this Rhode Island drone photography businesses, as well as hobbyists who already use drones.